In this article, we'll guide you through the essential process of planning your tables, which is a crucial aspect of any Knack app.

-In this article, we will walk through the process of planning your objects, a core part of every single Knack app.
-We will share tips and best practices along with answering common questions both beginners and Knack pros have about objects.
+In this article, we'll guide you through the essential process of planning your tables, which is a crucial aspect of any Knack app.
+We'll provide you with helpful tips, best practices, and answers to common questions that both beginners and experienced Knack users may have about tables.

-If this your first time creating an app, you'll need to know some basics about adding objects, fields, pages, and views.
+If this is your first time creating an app, you'll need to know some basics about adding tables, fields, pages, and views.
 You can start by reading our Builder Basics section.

 There are other articles in this series you can read before or after this article:

 Understand Tables and User Roles